-The undersigned hereby appoints William F. Whitman, Jr., David P. Riley and John J. Hastings, and each of them, with full power of substitution, attorneys and proxies to represent the undersigned at the 1996 Annual Meeting of Stockholders of THE MIDDLEBY CORPORATION (the "Company") to be held at the Company's offices located at 1400 Toastmaster Drive, Elgin, Illinois at 10:00 a.m. local time, on Thursday, May 16, 1996, or at any adjournment thereof, with all power which the undersigned would possess if personally present, and to vote all shares of stock of the Company which the undersigned may be entitled to vote at said Meeting as follows:
+The undersigned hereby appoints William F. Whitman, Jr., David P. Riley and John J. Hastings, and each of them, with full power of substitution, attorneys and proxies to represent the undersigned at the 1998 Annual Meeting of Stockholders of THE MIDDLEBY CORPORATION (the "Company") to be held at the Company's facility located at 1400 Toastmaster Drive, Elgin, Illinois at 10:30 a.m. local time, on Tuesday, May 12, 1998, or at any adjournment thereof, with all power which the undersigned would possess if personally present, and to vote at said Meeting as follows: